Isabelle Chen, wrestler

 Isabelle Chen on the podium at the 2026 Canadian World Team Trials Isabelle Chen (centre) on the podium at the 2026 Canadian Wrestling World Team Trials in Montreal

 Representing Canada at the world level runs in the family.
 Her father, Chef Alex Chen, competed at the Bocuse d'Or in Lyon, France in 2013 — the most prestigious culinary competition in the world — and finished in the top 10.
 In 2025, he returned to Lyon as a jury member, representing Canada on the international stage once again.
-This summer, it is Isabelle's turn.
+This summer, it may be Isabelle's turn.

 For those who know Isabelle, the result was not a surprise.
 What she has accomplished on the mat is only part of her story.